Does refinancing start your auto loan over?

-Another situation where refinancing is the right road to take is if your credit has improved since you initially got your loan.
+- Your credit has improved since taking out the current loan.
 Better credit will mean more favorable terms.
 This is especially true if you originally financed through a car dealership.

 How to refinance your car loan

-If you determine refinancing is right for you, the steps take some reflection of your current loan and organization of paperwork for your new loan application.
+If you determine refinancing is right for you, there are a few steps to take.
+Reflect on your current loan and organize the paperwork for your new loan application.